telerik/document-processing-docs/libraries/radspreadprocessing/features/charts/using-charts.md

 	worksheet.Shapes.Add(chartShape);
 {{endregion}}

-#For more on Series, see 5.1.2.
-Refer to 5.1.4 for description of the axes objects of the chart.
+>noteFor more on Series, the [Series]({%slug radspreadprocessing-features-charts-series%}) help topic.
+Refer to [Working with Axes]({%slug radspreadprocessing-features-charts-axes%}) for description of the axes objects of the chart.

 The initial data and the resulting chart are shown in **Figure 1**.